solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 jenv use 14
 ```

-## Create a new project with Maven
+## Create a New Project With Maven

-It looks like there's no support from Gradle yet, so I went along with Maven, and created this pom.xml:
+It looks like there's no support from Gradle yet, so I went along with Maven and created this pom.xml:

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"